Toto-Kotaro-Tanaka/ms2-speed-typing-game/README.md

 1. Create `index.html` which is html document for testing, `script` and `spec` folders and `speed-typing.js` which is actual JavaScript in script folder and `speed-typing-spec.js` which is testing JavaScript in spec folder
 1. Create a boliler template on index.html
 1. Add Jasmine CDNs on index.html.
 CDNs are from **[<cdnsjs>](https://cdnjs.com/libraries/jasmine)**.
 They must be added inside `<head>` and the order of CDN is very important.
 It must be jasmine.js --> jasmine-html.js --> boot.js --> jasmine.css in order to make testing work correctly
 1. Add `speed-typing.js` and `speed-typing-spec.js` on index.html.
-They must be added inside `<body>` and the order of them is very important.
-It must be `speed-typing.js` --> `speed-typing-spec.js` in order to make testing work correctly
+They can be inside `<head>` unlike usual JavaScript files (usually, JavaScript files located the bottom of `<body>`).
+As the boilder template create `<body>`, I put them in there.
+The order of JavaScript files is very important, though, and it must be `speed-typing.js` --> `speed-typing-spec.js` in order to make testing work correctly

-1.
+To test the functions, I use **"Red Green Refactor"** method which purposely fails it first and make it pass writing just enough code to pass afterwards.
+The reason of this is because it could pass the test even code doesn't work and it is important to test it from different angles.
+I test showCountries function which takes a country name as argument from a list of countries and a function which contains if else statement.

+**showCountries Function**

+1. Write description code of `clickButton` function with `showCountries` function inside it on `speed-typing-spec.js` and run it expecting to be failed as there is no showCountries function defined
+1. Create `showCountries` function on `speed-typing.js` but still expecting to be failed as there is no country defined
+1. Create a valuable called country = "Ireland", return country expecting to be passed
+1. This function should have country as a parameter and take it as an argument so add expect(showCountries(country)).toBe(country); on `speed-typing-spec.js`.
+Run the test expecting that "should show Ireland to be failed" now but should show countries to be passed
+1. Remove "should show Ireland" as this function should work taking country as an argument and show names of countries from the list.

+**Function With If Statement**

 ## PROJECT BARRIERS & SOLUTIONS